-Alderman Tom Tunney has devoted his life to giving back to the Lakeview community.
-His success as a small-business owner and commitment to public service has won him praise from business, civic and community-based organizations.
+Whether it is serving as Alderman or working in his restaurant, Tom Tunney believes in a hands-on approach to service and problem solving.
 Tom brings the same passion and love of service to elected office that he has applied to every customer who has walked through the doors of his Ann Sather Restaurants.

-Tom has a strong belief in being a good neighbor to fellow businesses and residents alike; whether representing the small-business community or helping to improve the quality of life for neighborhood residents.
-Over the years, Tom has cultivated a platform of public service that reflects his commitment to the community and his passion for change.
-He has served on the boards of several business, civic and community-based organizations.
-Through Tom's generosity, Ann Sather's has become a frequent meeting place for grass-roots and non-profit organizations.
+Tom has a strong belief in being a good neighbor to fellow businesses and residents alike.
+Whether representing the small-business community or helping to improve the quality of life for neighborhood residents, Tom has cultivated a platform of public service that reflects his leadership, commitment to improving our community, and his passion for change.

-Tom's public service record includes being the former chairman of the Illinois Restaurant Association, founder and former president of the Lakeview Center Business Association and founding board member and former chairman of the White Crane Senior Center.
-He established "Restaurant Nights" at Illinois Masonic Hospital to serve meals to AIDS patients and their families and was the former fund-raising chair for Impact, a gay and lesbian political action organization.
-Additionally, Tom was the former chair of the small business subcommittee for the City of Chicago's Economic Development Committee, and served on Mayor Daley's Parking Task Force.
-Tom has taken these many great experiences and built upon them as alderman of the 44th ward.
+Tom's currently serves as chairman of the Chicago City Council’s Committee on Economic, Capital, and Technology Development.
+His public service record includes being the former chairman of the Illinois Restaurant Association, founder and former president of the Lakeview Center Business Association and founding board member and former chairman of the White Crane Senior Center.
+He established "Restaurant Nights" at Illinois Masonic Hospital to serve meals to AIDS patients and their families and was the former fund-raising chair for IMPACT, a gay and lesbian political action organization.
+Additionally, Tom was the former chair of the small business subcommittee for the City of Chicago's Economic Development Committee.
+Tom has taken these many great experiences and built upon them as Alderman of the 44th ward.